DickinsonCollege/FarmData2/docs/WaysToContribute.md

      - If it has, add a comment to the ticket to let us know you have confirmed the bug or to add any additional information you think will be useful.
      - If it has not, open a new ticket describing the bug.
 Your ticket should include:
        - A description of the bug.
-       - A detailed set of step that another developer can use to observe the bug.
+       - A detailed set of steps that another developer can use to observe the bug.
        - What you observe that indicates that the bug occurred.
 Annotated screen shots can be particularly helpful here.
        - What you expect the behavior or output to be if the bug is fixed.
        - If relevant, information about the platform on which you are running FarmData2 and the browser(s) you have used to verify your bug.

 ## Feature Requests ##

-If you are are a user of FarmData2 and have a new feature you would like to see, you can:
+If you are a user of FarmData2 and have a new feature you would like to see, you can:

   - Reach out to the FarmData2 community on the [Zulip Developer Stream](https://farmdata2.zulipchat.com/#narrow/stream/271292-developers) to discuss the feature you'd like to see and how to proceed.
   - Search the [Issue Tracker](https://github.com/DickinsonCollege/FarmData2/issues) to see if the feature, or something close, has already been suggested by someone.